Helping Your Children Cope with Divorce

 - Staying involved.
 It is important to stay involved with your child’s life.
 When handling large legalities like divorce, one can easily become distracted and put focus elsewhere.
 Staying invested and interested in your child’s activities, education, and social life can help them feel heard during this time.

 - Getting along.
-Do your best to not fight with your spouse.
-When it comes to matters pertaining to your child, try to find an agreement.
-Appearing that you and your spouse are united can help your child feel that the structure in his or her life has not shifted, despite the dissolution of your marriage.
+Do your best not to fight with your spouse in the presence of your children.
+When it comes to matters pertaining to your child try to find common ground.
+A united front can help your child feel safe, even while the family unit is changing.

 - Avoiding insults.
 No matter what bad feelings might be between you and your spouse, you should try not to make them look bad in front of your child.
 Keep the details of your divorce to yourself.
 Highlighting the differences between you and your spouse can make your child feel as if they are forced to pick sides.